cuongvu3009/SSH-challenge/README.md

 ### Game flow

-1. After user clicked start a new game: POST /games triggered to create a new game, then GET /games will return a created game, and an game id
+1. After user clicked 'create' button to create a new game: POST /games will be triggered to create a new game, then GET /games will return a created game, and a game id
-2. Users's movements will be collected by PUT /games/:id, admin can access users's movement as well as board status, and winner info with GET /games/:id
+2. Users's movements will be collected by PUT /games/:id
+3. Users's movements as well as game status, and winner info can be accessed by GET /games/:id
-3. If user clicked 'play again' button, all games will be deleted, nothing will be display till user create a new game.
+4. If user clicked 'play again' button, all games will be deleted, nothing will be display till user create a new game.

 ### Images